htvekov/openHASP-Sonos-media-player/README.md

 	- **480 x 800 pixels (landscape mode):** Use `sunton.jsonl` file
 	- **480 x 480 pixels:** Use `gs_t3e.jsonl` file
 	- **320 x 480 pixels (portrait mode):** Use `wt32_01_plus.jsonl` file
-- Populate `group.sonos_all` in `groups.yaml` file with **your** typical master speaker `entity_id` only.
+- Populate `group.sonos_all` in `groups.yaml` file with **your** initial master speaker `entity_id` only.
 Remaining speaker entities will be populated dynamically
 - Populate `group.hasp_sonos_devices`in `groups.yaml` file with **your** primary openHASP plate `entity_id`.
 Group will be dynamically expanded and populated with all available openHASP entities - sorted in alphabetical order
 - `group.sonos_all_speakers` should be left untouched and unpopulated.
 It will be populated upon HA start and dynamically revised upon speaker availability change

 - Copy all sensors from `configuration.yaml` to your own configuration file.
-Note that there are three different sensor types, so take care to paste these under the correct **sensor type slug** (sensor, mqtt and binary_sensor)
+Note that there are three different sensor types, so take care to paste these in under the correct **sensor type slug** (sensor, mqtt and binary_sensor)
-- In top of `configurations.yaml` file, I've included my five page 0 Custom Component entries, if you want to include these as well (not mandatory).
+- In top of `configuration.yaml` file, I've included my four page 0 Custom Component object entries, if you want to include these as well (not mandatory).
 Search for `t3e_02` (my plate name) and replace with **your** plate name.
-There are five hardcoded openHASP entities in the Custom Component part of the`config.yaml` file
+There are five hardcoded openHASP entities in the Custom Component part of the`configuration.yaml` file
 	-	The Custom Component configuration **slug entry**
-	-	Additional **four entries** in the **page 0 objects**
+	-	Additional **four entries** in the **page 0 object templates**

 **Changes in Home Assistant:**